DRIVE:

 KNOW BEFORE YOU GO:

-Should you decide to travel this route, you do so at your own risk.
-Always take the appropriate precautions when planning and traveling, including checking the current local weather, trail/road conditions, and land/road closures.
-Carry the appropriate safety, recovery, and navigational equipment and obey all public and private land use restrictions and BLM Monument rules.
-Carry a full-size spare tire and tire patch/plug kit—and know how to use it before you need to.
+Should you decide to travel this Scenic Drive, you do so at your own risk.
+Always take the appropriate precautions when planning and traveling, including checking the current local weather, trail conditions, road conditions, and land and road closures.
+Carry the appropriate safety, recovery, and navigational equipment and obey all public and private land use restrictions and BLM National Monument rules.
+Carry a full-size spare tire and tire repair kit—and know how to use them before you need to.
 Be prepared for spotty cell phone service or even no service.
-Bring more water and food than you think you’ll need in case of any
+Bring more water and food than you think you’ll need in case of any unexpected delays your return to civilization.

 DIRECTIONS & ACCESS: